The Human Truth Foundation

 q=199.

 The Ivory Coast is generally poor at ensuring human rights and freedom compared to the rest of the world.
 The Ivory Coast does better than average in its success in fighting anti-semitic prejudice19, commentary in Human Rights Watch reports20 (one of the best in Africa), supporting press freedom21 and in freethought22.
-The Ivory Coast doesn't do so well in other areas.
-The Ivory Coast does worse than average in terms of its average Freedom in the World rating (still low for Africa), supporting personal, civil & economic freedoms23, eliminating modern slavery24, LGBT equality25 (still good for Africa) and in its nominal commitment to Human Rights26.
+But, there's bad news too.
+The Ivory Coast does worse than average in its average Freedom in the World rating (still low for Africa), supporting personal, civil & economic freedoms23, eliminating modern slavery24, LGBT equality25 (still good for Africa) and in its nominal commitment to Human Rights26.
 And finally, it falls into the worst-performing 20 in opposing gender inequality27.
 Prosecutions against historical human rights abusers is still rare and perpetrators of post-election abuse and violence in 2010-11 largely remained unaccountable28.

 For tables, charts and commentary, see: